tyler-carty/tyler-carty/README.md

 - 👋 Hi, I’m @tyler-carty
 - 👀 I’m interested in Software Development/Engineering
 - 🌱 I’m currently studying Computer Science at the University of Derby
+- 💼 I am looking for Software Placements for the academic year 2022/23
 - 📫 How to reach me: tcartwright2606@gmail.com

 <!---